fugue/credstash/README.md

-                        specified, credstash will use the value of the CREDSTASH_DEFAULT_TABLE env variable, or if that is not set, the value `credential-store` will be used --log-level LOG_LEVEL
+                        specified, credstash will use the value of the CREDSTASH_DEFAULT_TABLE env variable, or if that is not set, the value `credential-store` will be used --endpoint-url
+                        Endpoint URL for the local dynamodb setup using localstack.
+  --log-level LOG_LEVEL
                         Set the log level, default WARNING --log-file LOG_FILE   Set the log output file, default credstash.log.
 Errors